AbstractSDK/abstract/docs/src/get_started/sdk.md

 [![](https://docs.rs/abstract-sdk/badge.svg)](https://docs.rs/abstract-sdk) [![](https://img.shields.io/crates/v/abstract-sdk)](https://crates.io/crates/abstract-sdk)

-Now that you've got your module set up you're probably wondering how you can actually start programming.
-While you can create any regular smart-contract in a module, it's not a use-case where our platform excels in.
-Instead we've created an **account abstraction programming toolbox** that allows you to easily control the Abstract Account, as well as **create your own APIs** that can be used by other developers to interact with your unique application.
+Now that you've got your module set up you're ready for our hot sauce.
+While you can create any regular smart-contract in a module, it's where our software shines.
+Instead we've created an **account abstraction programming toolbox** that allows you to easily control an Abstract Account's interactions, as well as **create your own APIs** that can be used by other developers to interact with your unique application.
 Composability galore!

 ## How it works